qw245roar/stanford-faq/README.md

 # Welcome
 If you are reading this README it means you have downloaded `bot-tutorial-master` bundle from the [ROAR Getting Started](https://stanford-roar.com/#/guide) page.
-You will need to complete below prerequisite steps before you can enter your bot model in a ROAR contest using one of the provided Quickstart Jupyter Notebooks.
+You will need to complete below prerequisite steps before you can enter your bot model in a ROAR contest using one of the provided Quickstart Jupyter Notebooks in this bundle.

 ## Prerequisites
 ### Obtain a Bot Identity Token